Dual representations for systemic risk measures: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the National Science Foundation under Grant No. 1321794.
+This material is based upon work supported by the National Science Foundation under Grant No.~1321794 and the OeNB anniversary fund, project number 17793.
 Part of the manuscript was written when the first author visited Vienna University of Economics and Business.
+The authors would like to thank an anonymous referee for useful comments and suggestions that helped improving the manuscript.
 The first author would like to thank Fabio Bellini, Zachary Feinstein and Daniel Ocone for fruitful discussions.
+The authors would like to thank Cosimo-Andrea Munari and Maria Arduca for pointing out an issue in an earlier version of the paper, as well as Alexander Smirnow and Jana Hlavinova for pointing out a simplification in the proof of the second part of Theorem~\ref{mainthm}.